MARUTHI254/netflix_sql_project/README.md

-# netflix Movies and TV Shoes Data analysis using SQL
+# Netflix Movies and TV Shoes Data analysis using SQL